mailjet/email_controlled_christmas_tree/README.md

 ![RGB Dot Matrix](https://raw.githubusercontent.com/tylernappy/email_controlled_christmas_tree/master/assets/images/no_tree.jpg "Text")

 ### Overview
-Using [Mailjet's](https://www.mailjet.com/) [Parse API](http://dev.mailjet.com/guides/parse-api-guide/) -- easiest way to receive content of an email to your webhook -- and a simple Rails server to receive and process incoming emails, LEDs and ornaments, hooked up to a [Spark Core](https://www.spark.io/dev-kits) microcontroller, are controlled using commands sent via email.
+Using [Mailjet's](https://www.mailjet.com/) [Parse API](http://dev.mailjet.com/guides/parse-api-guide/) -- an easy way to receive content of an email to your webhook -- and a simple Rails server to receive and process incoming emails, LEDs and ornaments, hooked up to a [Spark Core](https://www.spark.io/dev-kits) microcontroller, are controlled using commands sent via email.
 Simply send an email to the email address returned when creating an instance of the Parse API with the color scheme of LEDs, the background of the LED dot matrix (aka the star on top of the tree), and what to display on the LED dot matrix (a star, a smiley face, some writing) and all of these will be updated instantly.

 ### Layout of files in this repo
 * **christmas_tree_server**